What Is The Difference Between Term And Whole Life Insurance?

 1. **Financial Goals:** Determine your short-term and long-term financial goals and choose a policy that aligns with those goals.

-2. **Budget:** Evaluate your budget to ensure that you can comfortably afford the premiums of the chosen policy.
+2. **Budget:** Evaluate your budget to ensure you can comfortably afford your chosen policy premiums.

-3. **Coverage Amount:** Determine the amount of coverage you need to adequately protect your loved ones in the event of your passing.
+3. **Coverage Amount:** Determine the coverage you need to adequately protect your loved ones in the event of your passing.

-4. **Health and Age:** Your health and age can impact the cost of life insurance premiums and the availability of certain policies.
+4. **Health and Age:** Your health and age can impact the cost of life insurance premiums and the availability of specific policies.

 5. **Additional Riders:** Explore the availability of optional riders, such as a critical illness rider or a disability income rider, to enhance your policy’s coverage.